akankushjnvku/akankushjnvku/README.md

 I am an intermediate back-end developer, graphic and Adobe designer working for the past few years.
 I am always enthusiastic about new creative projects for which I use my imagination and skill to provide an elegant solution for any project.
 My main objective is to create beautiful digital products and provide unique design solutions.
 Always open to challenges that will keep me learning.
 Looking forward to working on exciting upcoming projects with innovative people.

-- 💻 Currently working on PyML, a python toolkit for building some of machine learning models and state-of-the-art algorithms without using any libraries.
-The aim of this project is to learn machine learning algorithms from scratch.
+- 💻 Currently working as a back-end developer at YouthIndiaFoundation-NewDelhi it is a type of NGO and our team is currenly working on a project named as YIE-School.
 - 👨🏽‍💻 Currently growing my skillset in [Machine Learning](https://github.com/themlphdstudent/100DaysofMachineLearning) and [Data Science](https://github.com/themlphdstudent/100DaysofDataScience).

 **My Reseach Interest**: